terraform-google-modules/terraform-google-scheduled-function/README.md

 It is recommended to to run the integration tests via docker.
 To do so, run `make test_integration_docker`.
 In containers, this will
 - Perform `terraform init` command
 - Perform `terraform get` command
-- Perform `terraform plan` command and check that it'll create *n* resources, modify 0 resources and delete 0 resources
+- Perform `terraform validate` command
-- Perform `terraform apply -auto-approve` command and check that it has created the *n* resources, modified 0 resources and deleted 0 resources
+- Perform `terraform apply -auto-approve` command and check that it has created the appropriate resources
-- Perform several `gcloud` commands and check the infrastructure is in the desired state
-- Perform `terraform destroy -force` command and check that it has destroyed the *n* resources
+- Perform `terraform destroy -force` command and check that it has destroyed the appropriate resources

 ### Autogeneration of documentation from .tf files
 Run